 C6 LED Lights

-C6 LED lights are bright and perfect for small evergreens and large deciduous trees.
+C6 LED lights are bright and also perfect for small evergreens and large deciduous trees.
 Double wrapping these lights can create a stunning effect on your home’s roof lines.

 Ideal Uses for C6 LED Lights